 Reducing wastage will also reduce costs for skip hire and disposal.
 Bear in mind, too, that you can dispose of waste at your local council tip for free, whereas tradespeople will have to pay.

-‘If you can’t afford to fit out your whole kitchen with bespoke units, consider commissioning just a central feature, such as a statement island, and make up the rest of the kitchen using standard, basic-quality units,’ says experienced renovator Michael Holmes.
+‘If you can’t afford to fit out your whole kitchen with bespoke units, consider commissioning just a central feature, such as a statement kitchen island, and make up the rest of the kitchen using standard, basic-quality units to cut new kitchen costs,’ says experienced renovator Michael Holmes.
 ‘The same can apply to worktops – use granite or similar for the island and then cheaper timber or laminate elsewhere.’

 Remodelling and reusing existing space can solve many of the frustrations you have with your inherited kitchen.
 ‘Modern requirements for utility rooms, drying rooms and even larders can often be satisfied by making use of what’s already there,’ says Jason.

-‘The obvious merging of a dining and kitchen area could easily add two metres of space for a walk-in larder or utility, for instance.
-This takes the pressure off the new kitchen when it comes to storage and usability, reducing costs and minimising disruption.’
+‘The obvious merging of a dining and kitchen area by knocking through could easily add two metres of space for a walk-in larder or utility room, for instance.
+This takes the pressure off the new kitchen when it comes to kitchen storage and usability, reducing new kitchen costs and minimising disruption.’